duckiec/ai-web-crawler/README.md

 - Fixed a minor typo in the "Installation" section and clarified the `requirements.txt` explanation.
 - Removed unnecessary repetition for clarity.

-Feel free to modify any part to better suit your project's style or details!